Progress report for SW23-949

 Research

 Each triad will be within 20 miles of each other, on a similar soil type, the same rootstock and variety, and under the same management practices except for the grazing treatment.
 Vineyards will be sampled for one field season at three key phenological stages (bud break, 50% veraison, and harvest).
-Data was collected from 15 vineyards in 2022 and a new set of 15 vineyards in 2023 during budbreak, veraison, and harvest in 2022 spanning all metrics described in objectives 2 and 3.
-Figure 1 displays a map of the 30 vineyards sampled to date.
-Another new set of 15 vineyards will be sampled in 2024, allowing for 2025 to be devoted to analyzing/disseminating results and the completion of outreach activities.
+Data was collected from 15 vineyards in 2022, a new set of 15 vineyards in 2023, and a new set of 19 vineyards in 2024 during budbreak, veraison, and harvest spanning all metrics described in objectives 2 and 3.
+Figure 1 displays a map of the 49 vineyard blocks sampled to over the course of the study.
+2025 is devoted to analyzing/disseminating results and the completion of outreach activities.

 Obj.
 2: Four, 50-meter transects at least 20m apart (Figure 2) will be established in each vineyard.
 Vines and forage development and composition will be monitored throughout the growing season.
 We will also quantify soil health metrics and species biodiversity (plant, invertebrate and vertebrate).
 Leaf petiole nutrient profiles will be determined just prior to 50% veraison and yields and berry quality at harvest.
 We will use general linear mixed-effect models, general additive models, and multivariate analyses such as Principal Component Analysis, K clustering and normalized indexes to explore the relationship between grazing and different combinations of management practices on systems outcomes.
 Input use will be recorded for each vineyard as part of the grower intake survey described in Obj 3 and results will be analyzed considering input levels to determine shifts in productivity (output per unit of input).